Encore: Popular music

-Jimmy Buffett is known for his intimate second encores at his concerts.
+Jimmy Buffett was known for his intimate second encores at his concerts.
 He and his band leave the stage after performing their set and return for a typical encore of usually two songs and band introductions.
 Then they leave the stage again and Buffett comes back out on stage by himself for a second encore and performs an acoustic ballad to end the show.
 This final song is usually what his hardcore fans look forward to the most because it's a different song every show and usually an obscure selection; many fans consider Buffett's ballads to be his best songs despite not being among his famous songs.
-A collection of Buffett's second encores, entitled encores, was released in 2010.
+A collection of Buffett's second encores, entitled Encores, was released in 2010.

 Morphine frontman Mark Sandman sometimes mocked the practice.
 At the close of Morphine shows, he would wave and say "Thank you!
 Good night!", but the band would remain in their places, and the lights would not be dimmed.
 After several minutes, the band would begin playing again.

 Boston played multiple shows with four encores throughout the 1980s.
 Both The Cure and Prince have been known to play a large number of songs in their encores, either in a long singular encore or spanning across multiple encores.
 The encore portions of their sets have sometimes lasted longer than the initial shows themselves.
-The Cure have played up to five encores on a handful of occasions and Prince has played up to seven.
+The Cure has played up to five encores on a handful of occasions and Prince has played up to seven.
+Most modern encores in pop and rock music are pre-planned and added to the fans' setlist.
+During The 1975's 2013 tour, they routinely played their popular song "Sex" as an encore song.
+After their last regular setlist song, fans would chant "We want 'Sex'!" instead of "Encore!"

+For modern performers, it is common for them to perform a song they have not previously done on their setlist.
+Usually, it is one of the more popular songs from the artist.
+However, some may still perform a song they have already done.

+Encores on Broadway

+On Broadway, encores are commonly used as a chance to recognize the cast for a longer period of time.
+Rather than calling the actors back to the stage to demand another performance, the audience will call the actors back to the stage for a final bow to accept more applause.

 Etymology

-The word encore comes from the French encore [ɑ̃kɔʁ], which means ‘again, some more’; however, it is not used this way in French, but it is ancora in Italian.
-French speakers commonly use instead either une autre (‘another’), un rappel (‘a return, curtain call’) or the Latin bis (‘second time’) in the same circumstances.
+The word encore comes from the French encore [ɑ̃kɔʁ], which means 'again, some more'; however, it is not used this way in French, but it is ancora in Italian.
+French speakers commonly use instead either une autre ('another'), un rappel ('a return, curtain call') or the Latin bis ('second time') in the same circumstances.
 Italians use bis too.
-In England, [un']altra volta (Italian for ‘another time’) was used in the early nineteenth century, but such usage had been completely supplanted by 1900.
+In England, [un']altra volta (Italian for 'another time') was used in the early nineteenth century, but such usage had been completely supplanted by 1900.